2017 M&A Market Outlook

 What can we do for you?

 This is Beacon Corporation’s area of expertise.
-We are Toronto’s premium Merger and Acquisition advisory and valuation firm, specializing in transactions of companies with revenues of $1 to $50 million.
-We are a one-stop shop and provide our clients with all the services they need when selling their business from valuation, to confidential marketing, negotiations and closing procedures.
+We are Toronto’s premium business brokerage firm, specializing in transactions of companies with revenues of $1 to $50 million.
+We are a one-stop shop and provide our clients with all the services they need when selling their business from valuation, to confidential marketing, negotiations, and closing procedures.

 If you are considering selling a business or are interested in one of our current businesses for sale, get in touch with one of our brokers.